Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Qubit scalability of GNN-1 and GNN-2

-To investigate the qubit scalability of GNNs-1 and GNNs-2, we conducted a simulation experiment based on the IBM Torino device, which features 133 qubits.
+To investigate the qubit scalability of GNN-1 and GNN-2, we conducted a simulation experiment based on the IBM Torino device, which features 133 qubits.
 Specifically, we extended the “Target Qubit” component of the node feature vectors used in Fig. \ref{figure3_d} from the dimension of 16 to 21 to accommodate larger subgraphs.
-Fig. \ref{figureA_b} presents the scalability performance of GNNs-1 for predicting PST and GNNs-2 for predicting KTA across varying qubit numbers.
+Fig. \ref{figureA_b} presents the scalability performance of GNN-1 for predicting PST and GNN-2 for predicting KTA across varying qubit numbers.

 Overall, we observe that as the number of qubits increases, models trained on smaller subgraphs experience notable performance degradation when applied to circuits with more qubits.
 In particular, models trained on $N = 4$ qubits show a sharp decline in predictive accuracy as qubit count increases.
 In contrast, models trained on larger subgraphs (e.g., $N = 7$ or $8$) exhibit only a gradual decline in performance, suggesting improved scalability.
 These findings imply the existence of a threshold in model generalizability across qubit counts, aligning with the results reported in \cite{cantori2023supervised}, where convolutional neural networks (CNNs) were used to predict expectation values of quantum circuits.